 But it’s not only about promoting founders.
 It’s also about showing everyday work in the tech sector.
 With the Digigirls initiative, teenage girls participate in versatile and practical workshops held by women who work in tech.
 These workshops are a sneak peek into a rich variety of career paths and roles within tech, guided by amazing female role models.

 The Superheroes initiative is another great example.
 It’s an entrepreneurship and leadership programme for teenage girls, designed to instil and inspire the growth mindset and unlock their potential in any field – not only in the ICT industry.
 During this four-month acceleration program, girls turn their ideas into working products and services, while being mentored by both female and male role models.

 In 2018, Estonia’s former CIO, Taavi Kotka, will launch a robotics school targeted specifically for girls.
 Also this year, the Estonian ministry of economic affairs launched its “ICT is everywhere” campaign, promoting ICT among girls and young women.
 Over two years, the campaign will run more than 50 events to get girls excited about tech.

 While there are no quick fixes, these initiatives are an important front in dismantling systemic barriers that have kept young women from pursuing degrees in science, technology, engineering and mathematics and tech careers.
 These barriers aren’t just holding women back.
 They keep almost every industry and entire economies from reaching their full potential.

-Cover: Superheroes.
+Cover: Tech Sisters welcomed at the TransferWise’s Tallinn office.
 Images courtesy of Tech Sisters and Superheroes Estonia.